fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 of uncovering gender patterns in video games across multiple platforms focusing on gender representation within modern day video games.

+# The Project
+For the main project we created a list of the items we needed to complete and shared the workload between the group and set deadline for review so we had a realistic timeline to complete the project as well as safeguard by having regular reviews.

+o    Project ideation
+o    Data fetching
+o    Data analysis
+o    Cleaning & Transforming
+o    Data loading into final database
+o    Creating documentation (Technical report and Project Visuals)

 ### Data Sources

 We found and used three datasets that focused on gender representation within modern day video games, sourced from Kaggle.com & diamondlobby.com.
 These